DDD Honors Six Downtown All-Stars

-The DDD would like to congratulate the honorees to be celebrated at this year’s Downtown NOLA Awards for their exceptional contributions to the progress of Downtown New Orleans.
-The ceremony will be held on Friday, September 22 at the Roosevelt New Orleans located in Downtown New Orleans at 130 Roosevelt Way.
-The luncheon will be held from Noon to 1:30 pm, with networking and cocktails before from 11:00 am to 11:45 am.
+The DDD would once again like to congratulate the honorees who were celebrated at this year’s Downtown NOLA Awards for their exceptional contributions to the progress of Downtown New Orleans.
+The ceremony was held Friday, September 22 at the Roosevelt New Orleans located in Downtown NOLA.

 Guest Speaker, Dr. E. Gordon Gee, President West Virginia University